fullstackreact/30-days-of-react/day-03/post.md

 }
 ```

-As you can see, the function component accepts `props` as an argument. `props` is a JavaScript object with property-value pairs to represent in each prop.
+The function component accepts argument `props`, which is a JavaScript object where property-value pairs represent individual props.

-For now, our `props` object will have one `text` property with corresponding string value set in the parent component.
+In this case, our `props` object will have one `text` property.
+Its value will be equal to the string passed to a specific component via props.

-Finally, let's make changes to JSX, so our `<Entry>` component displays text passed to it via props.

-The string value can be accessed on
+In our case, three instances of `<Entry>` components receive three different strings via `text` prop.

-we need to configure the `<Entry>` component to display string passed to it via `props`.  `props.text`
+Finally, it's time to change the contents of `<p>` paragraph, so individual components display the string passed to them via props.
-So if you want the one components receive props as an argument. `props` is a JavaScript object with property-value pairs to represent each prop.

-> React community has created libraries of ready-to-use components you can borrow and customize for your use-cases only by setting different props.  to implement advanced features without having to write any of the code.
-Simply use props to control contents, appearance, functionality, and other aspects of these components.
+> Curly braces allow you to embed JavaScript expressions in JSX.

+In this case, we use curly braces to replace dynamic text with the string value of `text` property in `props` object.

 ## Final words

-Our React web application got a bit smarter, but we are not even close to utilizing true potential of React.
-Soon, we'll see how to make React components data-driven and dynamic.

-In the next installment of this series, we'll explore how to actually compose and nest components, and build component trees that make up React web applications.
+Today's lesson was a step in the right direction, but we have barely scratched the surface of understanding true potential of React.
+Let's continue learning about dynamic features of React.